 If you have one username in multiple groups, in order for resources to be charged to the correct group, you will need to specify the group to be charged, if that is not your current group.

-You can see your current group by using the following command, replacing username with your username.
+You can see your current group by using the following command.

 You can change groups by using the following command, replacing groupname with the group you want to use.